cyb3ritic/HTB-machines-and-challenges-writeups/machines/headless.md

 exit 0
 ```

-I tried searching for that init.db but could not find.
-Even i usee find command to search in root directory (/) but the result was disappointing 😮‍💨.
+I tried searching for that initdb.sh but could not find.
+Even i used find command to search in root directory (/) but the result was disappointing 😮‍💨.
 So, I thought, if there isn't such file, why don't I create it myself and let the system run it with sudo previlege?

 ```bash